III:00:03 Student Disciplinary Rules

 h.
 Violation of any published information technology resources policy;

-38. Graffiti.
-Damage or defacement of MTSU property by painting, chalking, writing, stenciling, or by any other means of application on such property;
+37. Graffiti.
+Damage or defacement of MTSU property by painting, chalking, writing, stenciling, or by any other means of application on such property.

-39. Violation of Housing Policies.
+38. Violation of Housing Policies.
 The Office of Housing and Residential Life has established conduct expectations for residents of residence halls, apartment complexes and houses on the university campus.
-These are specified in the Student Housing License Agreement and this policy.
+See MTSU Policy III:00:05 Housing and Residential Life Rules.

 III.
 ACADEMIC AND CLASSROOM MISCONDUCT